 Expressive language disorder is a disorder where a person has difficulty using their words effectively and efficiently to convey a specific and organised message.
 It is one component of what can be a Developmental Language Disorder, or a Language Disorder associated with other diagnoses such as Autism Spectrum Disorder and Developmental Delay.
 It may also extend into a written language disorder.

-Children and young people with an expressive language disorder may or may not seem to understand what others are saying to them – their main difficulty is not being able to use words or sentences effectively to say what it is they want to say.
-The speech pathologists at Signs and Sounds can help to diagnose and provide speech therapy for expressive language disorder in children in Sydney.
+Children, young people and adults with an expressive language disorder may or may not seem to understand what other people are saying to them and their main difficulty is not being able to use words or sentences effectively to say what it is they want to say.
+The speech pathologists at Signs and Sounds can help to diagnose and provide speech therapy for expressive language disorder in children, young people and adults in Sydney.

 If you have a child or young person who seems to find it hard to use the best words possible, or to say sentences that make sense, or to say sentences that are easy to follow, contact Signs and Sounds to arrange an assessment with one of our speech pathologists.
 We also welcome enquiries about providing speech therapy for expressive language disorder in Sydney at home, preschool, school and other convenient locations.